 Assembly of this solid wood structure takes a full day for two adults.
 DIY simple step-by-step directions come with the kit.
 What would you need to assemble it?
 Another adult (to make it faster and safer), measuring tape, level, box cutter, drill, hammer, screwdriver, saw, pliers, and ladder.
 This Cabin Kit includes all the wood parts and hardware except the roof shingles.

-Company’s website has the following information:
+Company’s website has the following information for their shipping container homes cost:

 - Adding the solar system will set you back for $5,000.
 An expandable hydraulic system is around $3,600.